Stay up to date with the latest information and recommendations for visitors travelling to Denmark.

 There may be re-entry requirements on your return and further travel restrictions.
 Please consult your local authorities for up to date information.

-It is not mandatory to wear a mask in Denmark.
+It is not mandatory to wear a mask in Denmark but masks are recommended on public transport and must be worn in airports and on flights.
 People are asked to keep their distance and to stand at least 1m apart.
 Many shops have a maximum number of customers that are permitted in them at any one time.
 Fines are not levied by the police for breaking of regulations but warnings might be given.

 The Danish hotel and restaurant association HORESTA has launched a 'Safe to Visit' programme.
 All companies within it must adhere to five points: the safety distance recommended by the authorities, clear information on the handling and behavior of the corona virus, thorough cleaning and disinfection, safety for a high level of hygiene and control of the work processes.
 Further information on the program can be found here at HORESTA (in Danish).
 Please contact the hotels directly for more information on the individual measures.